eduardocruzpalacios/un-xml-records-transformation-with-xslt/README.md

 # United Nations Records Transformation with XSLT

-United Nations XML records, marked-up according to a DTD and transformated into HTML and CSS by using XSLT & XPath.
+United Nations XML records, marked-up according to a DTD and transformated into HTML and CSS by using XSLT and XPath.

 ## How to use
 Open .xml the files with a compatible browser, such as Internet Explorer.